nehaldeherikar/Text-Classifier/README.md

 Description - Trained a Text Classifier using SageMaker BlazingText (built-in algorithm) to predict the sentiment for each customer review.
 A highly optimized and scalable implementation of the popular FastText algorithm.
 BlazingText is a variant of FastText which is based on word2vec.

+This Project is part of Practical Data Science Specialization offered by AWS & DeepLearning.AI on Coursera